Jenkins Multibranch Pipeline Tutorial For Beginners

 Here is how the multi-branch pipeline works.

-1. When a developer creates a PR from a feature branch to develop a branch, Github sends a webhook with the PR information to Jenkins.
+1. When a developer creates a PR from a feature branch from forked repo to develop a branch, Github sends a webhook with the PR information to Jenkins.

-2. Jenkins receives the PR and finds the relevant multibranch pipeline, and creates a feature branch pipeline automatically.
-It then runs the jobs with the steps mentioned in the Jenkinsfile from the feature branch.
+2. Jenkins receives the PR and finds the relevant multibranch pipeline, and creates a PR build pipeline automatically.
+It then runs the jobs with the steps mentioned in the Jenkinsfile.
 During checkout, the source and target branches in the PR gets merged.
-The PR merge will be blocked on Github until a build status from Jenkins is returned.
+The PR merge will be blocked on Github until a build status from Jenkins is returned (It Github ruleset is configured).

 Multibranch Pipleline Jenkinsfile